jasonereid/ansible/README.md

     app2
     app3

-You can also create groups of groups
+You can also create groups of groups, you just include the groups in a group and specify :children in the title of the group of groups.

     [master_server_group:children]
     server_group1